Revolution Drug Doubles Pancreatic Cancer Survival

 Key Takeaways

-• Daraxonrasib reduced the risk of death by 60% compared to chemotherapy
+• Daraxonrasib reduced overall risk of death by 60% and halted tumor progression in nearly a third of patients.

-• Patients lived an average of 13.2 months versus 6.7 months with standard treatment
+• Patients taking daraxonrasib lived for an average of 13.2 months compared to 6.7 months with chemotherapy.

-• Common side effects included rash, inflammation, nausea, and diarrhea
+• Common side effects included rash, inflammation in the mouth, nausea, and diarrhea but were manageable.

 Source Claims Check